 As such, you can expect kayaking and canoeing to be abundant when visiting the community as you paddle your way through the region’s biodiverse waterways.

-Meanwhile, in town, visitors are welcome to explore the region’s local history at Maryboro Lodge Museum or grab a drink at the Fenelon Falls Brewing Co. before heading over to the Grove Theatre to catch a show at the open-air amphitheatre.
+Meanwhile, in town, visitors are welcome to explore the region’s rich history at Maryboro Lodge Museum or grab a drink at the Fenelon Falls Brewing Co. before heading over to the Grove Theatre to catch a show at the open-air amphitheatre.

 18. Perth